outof-coffee/cordex/examples/discord-bot/README.md

 ## Extending the Bot

-This example bot provides a foundation for building more complex Discord bots using discord-wheel.
+This example bot provides a foundation for building more complex Discord bots using Cordex.
 You can:

 1. **Add New Entities**: Create custom database entities for your specific needs
 2. **Expand Commands**: Add more commands following the established patterns